-GPU communications uses "pinned" buffers for data movement.
-A SmartNIC may also use "pinned" memory to communicate with a remote "pinned" memory across the network.
-These two types of "pinned" memory are sections in the host memory that are dedicated for the GPU, and separately for the SmartNIC.
+- a GPU memory.
+This technology can by supported by any PCIe peer which provides access to its - 2 memory, such as NVIDIA GPU, XEON PHI, AMD GPU, FPGA, and so on. - 3 GPU communications uses "pinned" buffers for data movement.
+A SmartNIC may also use "pinned" - 4 memory to communicate with a remote "pinned" memory across the network.
+These two types of - 5 "pinned" memory are separate sections of host memory that are dedicated to the GPU and the - 6 SmartNIC.

-Before GPU DirectRDMA, when one GPU transferred data to another GPU in a remote server, the source GPU needed to copy the data from GPU memory to CPU memory which was pinned by the

-GPU.
-Then the host CPU copied the data from the GPU pinned memory to memory pinned by the SmartNIC.
-Next, the SmartNIC transmitted the data from the local server to the remote server across the network.
+- 7 Before GPU DirectRDMA, when one GPU transferred data to another GPU in a remote server, the - 8 source GPU needed to copy the data from GPU memory to CPU memory which was pinned by the - 9 GPU.
+Then the host CPU copied the data from the GPU pinned memory to memory pinned by the - 10 SmartNIC.
+Next, the SmartNIC used RDMA to transmit the data to the remote server across the - 11 network.
 On the remote server side, the reverse process took place.
-The data arrived at the memory pinned by the SmartNIC, then the CPU copied the data to the memory pinned by the GPU, and eventually the data arrived at the remote GPU memory from the host memory.
-Figure 14 shows the GPU-to-GPU data copy process before the existence of GPU DirectRDMA.

-While the cost of copying data between the GPU and CPU is much lower than the cost of using TCP to pass the data between GPUs, it still suffers from a several issues:
+The data arrived at the memory - pinned by the SmartNIC, then the CPU copied the data to the memory pinned by the GPU, and - 13 eventually the data arrived at the remote GPU memory.
+Figure 14 shows the GPU-to-GPU data copy - 14 process before the existence of GPU DirectRDMA. - 15 While the cost of copying data between the GPU and CPU is much lower than the cost of using TCP - to pass the data between GPUs, it still suffers from a several issues: - 1.
+Consumption of CPU resources.
+The CPU may become a bottleneck during the data copy.